ampproject/amphtml/extensions/amp-jwplayer/amp-jwplayer.md

 ##### data-content-search

 Denotes the type of the playlist.
 This is a search playlist that takes in a keyword or phrase as the search query and generates a playlist based on that search query.
-If contextual article matching is desired, use the value `_CONTEXTUAL_` (data-content-contextual must also be true).
+If contextual article matching is desired, use the value `__CONTEXTUAL__` (data-content-contextual must also be 'true').

 ##### data-content-contextual